 2. Be open and honest with your gynecologist.

 If you are nervous or anxious, tell your doctor.
 If you are sexually active, tell your doctor.
 If you are concerned you have an infection, tell your doctor.
 See where we’re going with this?
-It is important that you are open and honest with your gynecologist about everything.
-This is the only way he or she can provide you with safe and effective care.
+It is important that you are open and honest with your gynecologist about everything, so they can provide you with safe and effective care.
 Remember, anything you tell your gynecologist is private and protected by privacy laws, so you should feel safe and comfortable talking to your doctor about your fears, questions, and concerns.

 3. Write down your questions ahead of time.